 Cleveland Health Clinic states that “Gastroparesis is a chronic condition where the nerves and muscles in the stomach wall severely weaken.
 This weakening makes it more difficult for the stomach to transfer food to the small intestine.
 Results of gastroparesis include intestinal blockages or obstruction, and it often leads to nausea and diarrhea.

-It affords them a better option.
-However, many non-overweight patients are taking Ozempic for cosmetic reasons, meaning motivations that have more to do with appearance.
+Essentially, Ozempic affords them a better option.
+However, many non-diabetic and even non-overweight patients are taking Ozempic for cosmetic reasons, meaning many take Ozempic for reasons surrounding appearance and image.
 So, are we conflating real health with a certain look or a fantasy?

-Yes, being healthy is important.
-But as the images we see every day become more surreal, it’s important to refocus on health and to scrutinize what it truly means, not just the generated image we want it to look like.
-Striving toward a specific aesthetic is a personal choice, but it’s also important to focus on boundaries and health.
+Yes, being healthy and body satisfaction is important.
+But, as the images we see every day become more surreal, it’s important to refocus on health and to scrutinize what it truly means, not just the generated image we want it to look like.
+While striving toward a specific aesthetic is inherently a personal choice, focusing on boundaries and health is also important.